luke-clifton/futil/README.md

 `List`: A (potentially infinite) list of `String` types.
 Represented as
         consecutive '\0' terminated `String` elements.

-TODO: We might be able to replace all uses of Array with `dec/enc` pairs.
-`Array`: A finite number of consecutive `String` elements, prefixed by the
-         length of the array as a String.

-Some commands assume extra structure on the various inputs, for example, some assume that a `String` looks like a number, or operate on elements if a list two at a time (mapTuple).
+Some commands assume extra structure on the various inputs, for example, some assume that a `String` looks like a number, or operate on elements of a list two at a time (mapTuple).

 Unfortunately, we don't have a type checker, so it is up to you to to ensure the types match up.
 In some instances we can't even do run-time type checking